 Evaluation of a new case management model being used in Minneapolis area (Hennepin County), Minnesota.

 |Expanding Specialized Transportation: New Opportunities under the Affordable Care Act|

 This report is about using Affordable Care Act funding to provide transportation for older people and adults with disabilities.
 Information is provided online, through a web blog, podcast, or policy paper.

 |Exploratory Study Of The Perspectives Of Midlife Adults With Intellectual Disability, Their Parents, And Case Managers Regarding Quality Of Life And Needed Supports And Services|

 This doctoral dissertation looked at the possibilities for quality of life for aging individuals with intellectual disabilities.

 |Exploring Self-Advocacy from a Social Power Perspective|

-An analysis of self-advocacy and social power.
+This book provides an analysis of self-advocacy and social power.

 |False Confessions from 53 Persons with Intellectual Disabilities: The List Keeps Growing|

 This research article looks at the problem of persons with intellectual and developmental disabilities confessing to serious felonies that they did not commit.
 There is also a follow-up piece written in 2011.